m-k-gichohi/craft_silicon_weather_app/README.md

  3. Copy the  ```env.example``` file to ```env```   file inside the root folder of the project.

-4. Add ypur api key to the env file.
+4. Add your api key to the env file.

 5. After adding the key you need now to run the following command